- Artistic Rising: Climate in Crisis

 J.M. most recently finished a residency at the Halcyon Arts Lab in Washington D.C. thinking through the ways that sex work (specifically BDSM work) can be used to subvert neocolonial narratives of Black bodies through video and sound.
 Under their music moniker, SWAMP XADDiii, they use the affect of noise and lyricism as tools for gendered and racial experiments.
 You can check out their latest work via their Instagram here.
 J.M. hopes to finish their freshman album ‘SWAMP’ before the end of 2021.

 During their residency at A Studio in the Woods, they worked to compile a series of videos that explore the ways that BDSM can produce epistemologies that consider how Black, trans eroticism can be in conversation with environmental justice.
 Through performance-based video art, archival research, and noise making, J.M.’s project is in conversation with scholars such as Chelsea M. Frazier who call forth a deeper understanding of Black feminist interventions in environmentalism (Troubling Ecology, 2016).
 Additionally, J.M. worked on the beginnings of ‘Apothecary for the Apocalypse’ by connecting with the local ecologies of Southern Louisiana, and multi-generational, Black and Indigenous healers to dream of non-extracting earth essences that help facilitate our connections to the Earth and interpersonal healing.
-They are deeply grateful for the opportunity to participate in this residency, and hope that this work will travel well beyond their time in New Orleans.

 Gallery photos by Christine “Cfreedom” Brown